brettkromkamp/contextualise/README.rst

 many kinds of hobbies.

     On a side note, an **alpha** version of Contextualise is already available at `https://contextualise.dev <https://contextualise.dev/>`_.
-    It is not advised, at this stage, to use Contextualise for anything other than testing purposes.
-Data could be irrevocably lost!

     A Contextualise overview and tutorial is available as a Contextualise `topic map <https://contextualise.dev/topics/view/1/home>`_.

-    Finally, check out the `Knowledge Graph Radar <https://github.com/brettkromkamp/knowledge-graph-radar>`_ to keep track of interesting people, projects, applications and so forth related to the `knowledge graph <https://en.wikipedia.org/wiki/Knowledge_Graph>`_ space.
+    Finally, check out the `Awesome Knowledge Management <https://github.com/brettkromkamp/awesome-knowledge-management>`_ resource, A curated list of amazingly awesome articles, people, projects, applications, software libraries and projects related to the knowledge management space.
-    Alternatively, if you are interested in reading more in-depth articles in relation to knowledge graphs in general and Contextualise in particular, then check out my `blog <https://brettkromkamp.com/tags/contextualise/>`_.
+    Alternatively, if you are interested in reading more in-depth articles in relation to knowledge management in general and Contextualise in particular, then check out my `blog <https://brettkromkamp.com/>`_.

 .. image:: resources/topic-view.png
    :alt: Contextualise's topic view